usdaud/algotradinglib.github.io/en/pedia/i/intelligent_agents_in_trading.md

 Intelligent agents require large datasets to function effectively.
 This includes real-time data, historical data, [economic indicators](../e/economic_indicators.md), [social media sentiment](../s/social_media_sentiment.md), and more.
 Advanced data processing techniques are used to clean and normalize the data for analysis.

 ### 2. Feature Extraction and Selection
 Identifying relevant features from the data is crucial for building effective [trading models](../t/trading_models.md).
-This involves techniques like principal component analysis (PCA) to reduce dimensionality and select the most informative features.
+This involves techniques like [principal component analysis](../p/principal_component_analysis_(pca).md) (PCA) to reduce dimensionality and select the most informative features.

 ### 3. Model Building and Training
-Using machine learning and statistical methods, intelligent agents build predictive models.
+Using machine learning and statistical methods, intelligent agents build [predictive models](../p/predictive_models_in_trading.md).
 Training involves adjusting model parameters to minimize errors in predictions.

 ### 4. Backtesting and Validation
 Before deployment, agents are rigorously tested using historical data to ensure their strategies would have been profitable in the past.
 This helps in identifying potential pitfalls and refining the models.